helloabunai/ScaleHD/src/docs/ProvidingInput.rst

 Configuration File
 ~~~~~~~~~~~~~~~~~~

 ScaleHD's main arguments, rather than filling out cumbersome details on a command line (where editing can be frustrating), instead uses an XML document.
-This allow allows for an easy mechanism by which to reproduce results of a processing job -- if you use the same configuration file, you can guarantee that data produced at the end will be identical.
+This allows for an easy mechanism by which to reproduce results of a processing job -- if you use the same configuration file, you can guarantee that data produced at the end will be identical.

 Here is an example configuration file: